 If you’re worried about getting sick from drinking the water in Mexico, you will be happy to know that our approved dental clinics use water that is filtered through systems to keep it safe and potable.

 9. Can I really save thousands of dollars?

 The national average cost for a dental crown in the US is $1,200 to $2000; in Mexico it’s $250 to $600.
-A full set of traditional dentures can cost up to $5,000 in U.S. — about $600 in Mexico.
-If you need major dental treatment, you can get affordable, high-quality dental care and highly likely save thousands of dollars going to dental clinics in our program.
+A full set of traditional dentures can cost up to $5,000 in U.S.—about $600 in Mexico.
+If you need major dental work, you can get affordable, high-quality dental care and highly likely save thousands of dollars going to dental clinics in our program.
 On average, our patients save 50%-75% on dental care in our dental clinics in Mexico.
 To learn more, click this link.

 10. Does the lower cost equate to lower quality?

 In the U.S. some of us were raised to believe that higher costs equal higher quality.
 This is not the case with dental care in Mexico.
 Several factors contribute to the price difference like a lower cost of living, rent, and salaries.

 11. Is it common to travel to Mexico for dental treatment?